 The amount of zinc gives the brass piece its distinctive color.
 A higher percentage of zinc creates a brass color that’s lighter and a lesser percentage of zinc produces a brass color that’s darker.
 Colors in a brass object can range from a dark, reddish, earthy brown to a light, silvery yellow.

-Ancient metalworkers as early as 3000 B.C. made brass without realizing it when they were melting copper and tin to make bronze since tin and zinc ore deposits are sometimes found together naturally.
+Ancient metalworkers as early as 3000 B.C. made brass without realizing it when they were melting copper and tin to make bronze.
+This is due to the fact that tin and zinc ore deposits are commonly found together in nature.
 The two metals have similar properties and colors.
 Sometime between 20 B.C and 20 A.D., craftsmen around the Mediterranean Sea could tell the difference between zinc and tin and began to make coins and other objects out of brass.

-More than 300 years later, metalworkers in what is now Germany and The Netherlands caused the brass industry to flourish, but it wasn’t until 1781 that the process for combining copper with zinc to make brass was patented in England.
+More than 300 years later, metalworkers in what is now Germany and The Netherlands caused the brass industry to flourish.
+It wasn’t until 1781 that the process for combining copper with zinc to make brass was patented in England.

-Today, not only can you find gleaming brass in your home in a variety of decorative and functional uses, but you can also visit museums to see unique brass objects made long ago like chess sets, tea sets, swords, bells, military buttons, incense burners, intricate lecterns, and miniature sculptures of animals.
+Today, not only can you find gleaming brass in your home in a variety of decorative and functional uses.
+You can also visit museums to see unique brass objects made long ago like chess sets, tea sets, swords, bells, military buttons, incense burners, intricate lanterns, and miniature sculptures of animals.